Winzhao0545/Hangman-bo/README.md

 -Terminal

 ## How to play
-The game starts by running python main.py in the terminal> And, have fun ~!
+The game starts by running python main.py in the terminal.

+And, have fun ~!